udohjeremiah/REPLference.jl/README.md

   '\ud7ff': Unicode U+D7FF (category Cn: Other, not assigned)
 ```

-If you're interested in seeing the `man`ual for a topic, simply pass the topic as a
+If you're interested in seeing the manual for a topic, simply pass the topic as a
 `Symbol`, e.g., `man(:characters)`.
 If an invalid topic is entered, nothing is printed to
 the screen.